 - Business hours

 - Service areas

-Having an optimized Google My Business listing or Bing Places for Business can not only help you to show up higher in map list results, but it can additionally present your customers with important information about your business!
+Having an optimized Google Business Profile or Bing Places for Business can not only help you to show up higher in map list results, but it can additionally present your customers with important information about your business!

 Pro Tip: Get More Reviews

-Once you have your Google My Business profile claimed and filled out, another aspect that Google takes into account is having reviews.
+Once you have your Google Business Profile claimed and filled out, another aspect that Google takes into account is having reviews.
 Obviously, you will want as many good reviews as possible, as bad reviews will have a negative impact on your search results.

 In order to get more, you can try encouraging customers to leave a review through an email marketing campaign or by mentioning it in your physical location after someone makes a purchase.